-Written confirmation of the security freeze will be sent to you within 5 business days of the freeze being placed.
-It will include a personal identification number (PIN), a copy of your consumer's rights, and instructions for removing the security freeze or authorizing the release of your credit report for a specific period of time.
+Confirmation of the security freeze will be sent to you within 5 business days of the freeze being placed.
+It will include a copy of your consumer's rights, and instructions for removing the security freeze or authorizing the release of your credit report for a specific period of time.

 Removing or temporarily lifting the freeze from your credit report:

 When you request a security freeze for your credit report, you will informed of how to

 remove the security freeze, either temporarily or permanently.
 The proess for removing the security freeze